jmpsec/osctrl/README.md

 ## ✨ Current Highlights

-- **Modern operator UI**: React SPA powered by `osctrl-api`, with views for nodes, environments, queries, saved queries, carves, users, settings, node activity, and optional posture data.
+- **Modern operator UI**: React SPA powered by `osctrl-api`, with views for nodes, environments, queries, saved queries, carves, tags, users, enrollment, audit log, service configuration, log sinks, auth providers, alerting, node activity, and optional posture data.
 - **Node console**: Read-only console for a specific node using hidden accelerated distributed queries.
 It supports shell-like commands such as `pwd`, `cd`, `ls`, `stat`, `ps`, `sql`, `osquery`, `.tables`, and `get` for permission-checked file carves.
 - **File explorer**: Accelerated per-node directory listing and stat requests backed by osquery distributed queries.
 - **Accelerated distributed queries**: Optional osquery accelerated query reads, defaulting to a 5 second interval when enabled.
 Console acceleration is scoped to the target node and fresh active console sessions.
 - **osquery schema awareness**: Ships osquery table metadata through 5.23.1 and exposes authenticated table metadata to the UI/API for query authoring and console `.tables`.
 - **Security-sensitive API defaults**: JWT authentication by default for `osctrl-api`, optional multi-factor authentication (TOTP, passkeys/security keys, recovery codes) for password logins, trusted proxy controls, audit logging, and authenticated access to query/carve sample libraries.
+- **Alerting**: Optional rule-based alerting on result/status/query logs and node state (inactive/recovered), scoped globally, per environment, or to a single node.
+Notifications fan out to webhook and email channels with Redis-backed cooldown/dedupe, dispatched history, and hot reload without a restart.
+Rules can be created straight from a node's page, and a node shows a marker when any rule covers it.
 - **Posture and enrichment hooks**: Optional posture ingestion from scheduled query prefixes, optional MaxMind GeoIP country enrichment, Redis-backed activity tracking, and API-managed service configuration sections.

 ## 👉 Documentation